google/proto-lens/docs/tutorial.md

 ## Any

 An `Any` field stands for any arbitrary message and thus is represented by an arbitrary blob of bytes.
 We can see this as a placeholder for any user defined message where the message becomes concrete when we unpack it to some message we have chosen.
 There are two utility functions for packing any `Message a` into an `Any` and its dual for unpacking an `Any` into a `Message a`.
-These functions are called `pack` and `unpack` rsepectively and their type signatures are below:
+These functions are called `pack` and `unpack` respectively and their type signatures are below:

 ``` haskell
 pack :: forall a.
 Message a => a -> Any